jcpenney/api-testing-scripts/README.md

 After installing [Node](http://nodejs.org/) and [NPM](https://github.com/npm/npm), run `npm install` from the project's root to install all dependencies.

-## Testling Delete Address Service
+## Testing Address Deletion Service

-Run `node delete-first-address` to execute the script.
-You will be prompted to authenticate with your JCP credentials, then the first existing address will be deleted from the account.
+Run `node delete-first-address` from the project root.
+You will be prompted to provide your JCP credentials, then the first existing address will be deleted from the authenticated account.